-…. which you can push along with a long reach handle for the day.
+If my son had been a bit younger/shorter I could have hired a super cute Kiddy Car, which you can push along with a long reach handle for the day.
 He would have loved that idea a year ago.
-These are available to hire on a first come, first served basis and a single car is £5.00 for 4 hours hire.
+These are available to hire on a first-come, first-served basis and a single car is £5.00 for 4 hours hire.

-We needed to buy a birthday present for Monkey’s godmummy and I’d promised him a trip to the Lego Store – so we bought a couple of items, had a drink and a snack in the main Atrium and waited for the Activity Session to start.
-We had thought we were doing a Cake/Cookie decorating session, but apparently they had been running only on Monday’s during the school holidays, the Wednesday session the week we went was ‘gardening bag decorating’ …….
+We needed to buy a birthday present for my son’s god mummy and I’d promised him a trip to the Lego Store – so we bought a couple of items, had a drink and a snack in the main Atrium and waited for the Activity Session to start.
+We had thought we were doing a Cake/Cookie decorating session, but apparently, they had been running only on Monday’s during the school holidays, the Wednesday session the week we went was ‘gardening bag decorating’ …….

-By the time Monkey had finished with his bag decoration we were both feeling a little peckish – lunch was calling.
+By the time he’d finished with his bag decoration we were both feeling a little peckish – lunch was calling.
 With over 60 different places to eat with the Westfield setting, we were certainly not going to starve!

-We headed to the Southern Terrace area with its lovely outside walkway and settled for The Real Greek – I love Greek food and it would be good to introduce Monkey to something different.
+We headed to the Southern Terrace area with its lovely outside walkway and settled for The Real Greek – I love Greek food and it would be good to introduce my son to something different.

-We settled down at our table, very child friendly – a glass full of crayons appeared and Monkey’s menu doubled as a colouring pad – I always like restaurants that understand how much nicer the dining experience is for a parent when their child is entertained!
+We settled down at our table, very child-friendly – a glass full of crayons appeared and his menu doubled as a colouring pad – I always like restaurants that understand how much nicer the dining experience is for a parent when their child is entertained!

-The set menu’s were reasonably priced for both Monkey and myself and the food was lovely.
+The set menus were reasonably priced for both my son and myself and the food was lovely.

 The lunchtime set meal was £8.95, I had a starter of Greek flatbread with Melitzanosalata and Taramasalata, and Lamb Kefte for my main meal – delicious.
-The children’s set meal was £6.75 and Monkey had Chicken Skewers with Houmous and Chips (for a treat!), Fresh Apple Juice and Chocolate Ice Cream for pudding.
+The children’s set meal was £6.75 and my little boy had Chicken Skewers with Houmous and Chips (for a treat!), Fresh Apple Juice and Chocolate Ice Cream for pudding.
 He was a happy little chap.

 The staff were very friendly and the service was good.
 The toilets were clean.

 Once we’d stuffed ourselves with our delicious lunch we headed back inside Westfield.
-I’d promised Monkey he could go back to the Lego Store, and on the way we passed a Flight Simulator – I am definately going to have to surprise Daddy P with a go on that at some point in the future.
+I’d promised him he could go back to the Lego Store, and on the way, we passed a Flight Simulator – I am definitely going to have to surprise Daddy P with a go on that at some point in the future.
 Monkey had a little playtime in the Westfield Playworld too.